Darianopolis/Wayland-Roc/README.md

 ## Non-Goals

  - Support a wide range of (especially older) hardware
-    - Currently focused on a modern RADV driver stack for simplicity
  - Support every Wayland protocol
-    - Some Wayland protocol functionality can be replaced with plugin based functionality
+    - A lot of Wayland protocol functionality can be replaced with compositor plugins that provide more integration and simpler communication.

+# Support

+Roc is currently tested on the following:

+   - Arch Linux + AMD Mesa (RADV)

+**NOTE:** Roc will *not* work on NVidia (or likely Intel) GPUs currently as it relies on Mesa's ability to import/export Vulkan timeline semaphores as DRM syncobjs via OPAQUE_FD handles.

 # Building